 - Professional services where we occasionally sub-contract part of the services we are appointed to provide.

 Our assessments have identified these as presenting a low overall risk of slavery or human trafficking.
 However, we have also designed procedures to satisfy ourselves where appropriate that our suppliers have systems in place to prevent this within their organisations.

-In the 2021-22 financial year, relevant to this statement, we have;
+In the 2022-23 financial year relevant to this statement we have:

-- Achieved reaccreditation as a Living Wage Employer committing our Practice to ensure all staff and on-site sub-contractors and third party staff are paid the real UK or London Living Wage as appropriate; and
+- Achieved reaccreditation as a Living Wage Employer committing our Practice to ensure all staff and on-site sub-contractors and third party staff are paid the real UK or London Living Wage as appropriate.

-- Discussed and considered anti-slavery and human trafficking at senior levels of the Practice including at Management Group and Partners meetings.
+- Discussed and considered anti-slavery and human trafficking at senior levels of the Practice including at Management Group, Director and Partners’ meetings.

 We recognise that this is an issue requiring our ongoing commitment and in this current year are:

-- keeping our systems and processes under review to identify opportunities for continuous improvement and
+- keeping our systems and processes under review to identify opportunities for continuous improvement.

 - continuing to seek to increase awareness both internally and among our supply chain.